h4ck3r-shivam/condo/docker/README.md

 - Run database migrations
 - Start the Condo application

-3. Access the application at http://localhost:3000 (or the port you configured)
+3. Access the application at http://localhost:7311

 ## Available Scripts